bystam/bystam.github.io/_posts/2024-07-18-kotlin-extension-functions-bad.markdown

 ## Pandora's by far least favorite box

 The following insight came to me when I was visiting KotlinConf this year, and I saw a talk related to library API design in Kotlin.
-There was this one bit at the end of it, an off-hand comment made by the presenter, that triggered something in me.
+There was this [one bit in the middle of it](https://youtu.be/1HK2TrBwC1o?t=694), a comment made by the presenter, that triggered something in me.
 The full quote:

-> Kotlin extension functions are amazing.
-I think it's so nice to separate what a type **is** and **what it can do**.
+> You can also add [Kotlin Extension Functions] to types that you own...
+And I also like to do that because it makes a clear separation between what is core in your class, and what is not.
+Another way to think about it is that you have classes for your data, and then you have extension functions for your code.

 After I saw it said explicitly, it dawned on me that I see this pattern **a lot** in my professional life.